dimkir/nightmare-lambda-tutorial/README.md

 > if any of your direct or transitive dependency names happen to collide with this pattern, simply use
 > longer version of the exclusion pattern:
 >```
->zip -r nightmare-tutorial-function.zip index.js lib node_modules \
+>zip -r deployment-package.zip index.js lib node_modules \
 >   -x '*node_modules/nightmare/node_modules/electron/dist*'
 >```
 >